Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (2)Contribution to the shareholders’ common interests

-As mentioned in 1 above, we believe that collecting and providing shareholders with necessary and sufficient information for them to make an appropriate judgment about Large-Scale Purchases of shares on their own, and disclosing the results of the assessment and examination of such information by the Board of Directors, will contribute to the shareholders’ common interests.
+As mentioned in 1 above, we believe that collecting and providing shareholders with necessary and sufficient information for them to make an appropriate judgment about Large-Scale Purchases of shares on their own, and disclosing the results of the assessment and examination of such information by the Board of Directors, will contribute to the Company shareholders’ common interests.

-(4)Establishment of the Special Committee
+(5)Establishment of the Special Committee

-(5)The Policy is neither a dead-hand takeover defense measure nor a slow-hand takeover defense measure
+(6)The Policy is neither a dead-hand takeover defense measure nor a slow-hand takeover defense measure

-As mentioned in 1 above, GMO’s Board of Directors may abolish the Policy.
+As mentioned in 1 above, our Board of Directors may abolish the Policy.
 The Policy, therefore, is not a dead-hand takeover defense measure (i.e., a takeover defense measure, the implementation of which cannot be stopped even upon the replacement of the majority of the members of the Board of Directors).

 6.The impact on shareholders and investors